parasaurolophus/rader.us/src/philosophy/computability.md

 \end{align*}
 \\]

-This is simply associating each letter with its position in the conventional ordering when reciting the "A, B, C" song, which is also the normal sorting order when alphabetizing entries in a telephone directory, a book's index or the like.
+This is simply associating each letter with its ordering when reciting the "A, B, C" song, which is also the conventional sorting order when alphabetizing entries in a telephone directory, a book's index or the like.
 This kind of pairing-off between elements of sets is called a "mapping."
 The set from which the first member of each pair comes is called the "domain" of the mapping.
 The set from which the second member of each pair comes is called the "co-domain" or "range."
 Another name for a mapping is a "function."

 Mappings are categorized by how they associate members of the domain and range.
 Any "pairing off" between elements of two sets is a mapping, no matter how